 In recent years, they’ve added mural-like digital imagery to the repertory, which offers designers some of the flexibility and range of commissioned work.
 The digital images can be scaled by buyers’ designers and “printed to fit,” compared to the standard-size rolls of traditional wallcoverings.

-Looking for the next visual adventure
+Ready for continuing visual adventure

 The Education of Bacchus, in Deauville’s casino

 An expressionist landscape mural for Koroseal

 Design for an unrealized project derived from psychedelic art